Nuno-Jesus/42_classes/Rank 02/fprime/README.md

 	42 = 6*7 = 14*3 = 21*2 = 2*3*7
 ```

 The number `42` is divisible by `6`, which is not a prime number.
 But if that's so, why isn't the above algorithm also printing `6`?
-Because we start in the first prime number (`2`) and `42` is divisible by `2`, then we divide it by `2`, cutting off many numbers that would divide `42`, just like `6`.
+Because we start with `2` and `42` is divisible by `2`, then we divide it by `2`, cutting off many numbers that would divide `42`, just like `6`.
 Here's a more schematic way to see it:

 |Iteration| Value of n | Possible dividers | Next operation
 |:-------:|:----------:|:-----------------:|:--------------: